akka/akka/akka-docs/rst/java/split-brain-resolver.rst

 decision.
 This section describes the different strategies and guidelines of when to use what.

 You enable a strategy with the configuration property ``akka.cluster.split-brain-resolver.active-strategy``.

+.. note:: You must also remove auto-down configuration, remove this property (or set to off): ``akka.cluster.auto-down-unreachable-after``

 All strategies are inactive until the cluster membership and the information about unreachable nodes have been stable for a certain time period.
 Continuously adding more nodes while there is a network